-14. New Research in Old Obits: A Strategy For Finding Further Research
+15. New Research in Old Obits: A Strategy for Finding Further Information

 Obituaries can be an amazing source of information with multiple leads for further genealogical research.
 In this presentation several obituaries are examined and analyzed for further research possibilities.
-As a conclusion a fun group activity is also included.
+A fun group activity concludes this presentation.

-15. Solving Mysteries at Home with Old School Communication and New School Technology
+16. Armchair Mysteries Solved at Home with Old School Communication and New School Technology

-This presentation offers abundant tips, tricks, and examples for a researcher who’s looking for answers far from home, but not finding them online.
+This presentation offers abundant tips, tricks, and examples for a researcher who’s looking for answers far from home and are not online.
 Often underused research and resource opportunities are just an email away—and sometimes still a phone call away!
-There are often successful means to resolving the mysteries of our ancestors using both online and offline sites and sources for information.
+The techniques presented here often provide successful means to resolving the mysteries of our ancestors using both online sites and offline sources for information.

-16. Chasing the Children to Find the Father’s Lineage: a Strategy with Stories
+17. Chasing the Children to Find the Father’s Lineage: A Strategy with Stories

 When a straight line pedigree is interrupted by a disappearing ancestor, there are several strategies that can help us in our search.
 This presentation will demonstrate these proven alternate strategies with fascinating stories and amazing information.

 Beginning researchers are often unaware of the existence of county histories within the United States; intermediate researchers are often unaware of the process behind the submitted stories.
-Both groups benefit from using a county history as a jumpstart to their research.
-This presentation will demonstrate the abundant information just waiting to be found, proved, and included in our family histories.
+Both groups b9enefit from using a county history as a jumpstart to their research.
+Determining which counties have histories, how to find them, and how to evaluate the details for accuracy is an often-forgotten step to surveying our family names for preexisting records.
+This presentation will demonstrate the abundant information just waiting to be found, tested, and included in our family histories.

-This is a fun presentation with strategies, sources and a variety of documents can hammer down that brick wall.
-Examples of brick walls broken down are demonstrated by using with vital records, military records, census, prison, land records, newspapers, passenger manifests and divorce records along with a complicated story tracking a woman who changed her name 3 times in public records.
+This is a fun presentation with strategies, sources and a variety of documents that just might hammer down that frustrating brick wall.
+Examples of brick walls broken down are demonstrated by using vital records, military records, census, prison, land records, newspapers, passenger manifests and divorce records including a complicated story tracking a woman whose name changed 3 times in public records.

-Genealogy trips can be “the bomb”—or they can explode like a bomb.
-An unsuccessful trip is can most often be prevented by following the steps, cautions, and counsel in this presentation.
+Genealogy trips can be “the bomb”—or they can be a bomb.
+An unsuccessful trip can most often be prevented by following the steps, cautions, and counsel in this presentation.
 A fun and lively presentation with stories of personal disasters and serendipity, this is a great way to get ready for that first (or second) genealogy research trip.

 Combining beginning and intermediate opportunities, this presentation combines fascinating stories of humanity paired with opportunities for compassionate context and an analysis of appropriate citation for the documents utilized.

-Military records, both service and pension, are an amazing source of information.
-This presentation puts “flesh on the bones” of several individuals whose military records have been reviewed; it also goes through the steps of retrieving various records from various repositories and demonstrates how to link a family through these documents. (ready summer of 2018)
+Military pension records are an amazing source of information.
+This presentation puts “flesh on the bones” of several individuals whose military records are reviewed; it also goes through the steps of retrieving pensions from various repositories while demonstrating how to link a family through these documents.